 You can use incremental implementation to reduce implementation compile time and produce more predictable results.
 Xilinx recommends making incremental implementation part of your standard timing closure strategies.
-For more information, see Incremental Implementation in the Vivado Design Suite User Guide: Implementation (UG904) and Report QoR Suggestions in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).
+For more information, see this link in the Vivado Design Suite User Guide: Implementation (UG904).

-This section covers recommendations for automatic incremental implementation, including both high and low reuse modes.
+This section covers recommendations for automatic incremental implementation.